muratk3n/thirdwave/en/README.md

 exits..
 Based on typical 10KW energy consumption per person, a day of storage and with 60kg of lithium / 70kWh battery means demand will be 90 times of proven lithium reserves.
 This road simply cannot work.
-Batteries is the business of 1 percenters, like this [cretin fuck](https://www.newsbreak.com/news/1607170043110/united-tesla-company-widespread-condemnation-of-elon-musks-bolivia-coup-comments).
+Batteries are the business of 1 percenters, like this [cretin fuck](https://www.newsbreak.com/news/1607170043110/united-tesla-company-widespread-condemnation-of-elon-musks-bolivia-coup-comments).
 Lithium is no problem for that guy, his father owned an emerald mine in apartheid South Africa, so stealing national riches of a country is